rrw-zilliqa/dev-portal-2/zq2/docs/index.md

 </div>
 </div>

-# Implementation of the Zilliqa 2.0
+# Everything you need to know
 <div class="grid cards md-zil-cards" markdown>

 -  [__What's new <br>in Zilliqa 2.0__](/zilliqa2/changes/)